Category: Her Space

 A Call To Confidence

-If we have a blueprint or a “compass” to follow, we will always know how to respond to things like being rejected for sex, marriage limbo, or the uncertainty of her feelings towards us.
+If you have a blueprint or a compass to follow, you will always know how to respond to things like being rejected for sex, marriage limbo, or the uncertainty of her feelings.

 Last year, a man we’ll call John, joined one of my group courses where I teach my masculine confidence framework.